 The functions of amino acids in plants are almost limitless and science is constantly discovering more.
 We call the effects of L- amino acids (and other non-nutritive substances) on plant growth “bio-stimulation”.
 Bio-stimulation is essential to plant growth.
 NPK agriculture however, views plants as machines and plant feeding as a chemistry experiment.
 In reality plants need so much more than simply the standard 16-17 mineral elements.
 Various processes in the plant are influenced by L-amino acids, like hormone and enzymatic functions, structure building, reproduction, immune response and nutrient transport.
 Feeding L-amino acids to your plants make them better equipped to perform these functions, making a healthier and more nutritious end product while limiting negative stress.

 Most commercial fertilizers contain nitrogen in the form of nitrates (NO3) and ammonium (NH4) in high quantities.
 Plants readily use both forms, although these forms of nitrogen do bring some problems with them.
 There is however, another, less discussed source of nitrogen.
 Perhaps the lack of discussion is because there is still a lot of research needed on the topic.
 L-amino acids (and other organic materials) contain organic nitrogen.
 Once inside the plant, the organic nitrogen is released and used by the plant.
 Part of the nitrogen taken into the plant is used for protein and amino acid synthesis.
 By providing nitrogen in bioavailable form the plant requires less from nitrates and ammonium.
 Why does this matter?
 Well, as with anything, overdoing any one aspect can cause problems elsewhere.
 Excess nitrates generate faster growth, which in turn causes cell elongation.
 As the rapidly growing cells form, the cell wall is stretched and thinned.
 This weakens the tissue, making it an easy target for pests and other invaders.
 You can see this with many field crops, like corn—fast growth but weak plants.
 The excess nitrates also interact with other important nutrients in the soil, potentially causing deficiencies.
-When nitrates are in balance and nitrogen is also provided by organic sources cells grow more naturally and with a sturdier shape.
-This results in a stronger plant, healthier cells, with more resistance to stress and attack.

 One of the most significant roles played by amino acids play is enhancing the bioavailability of nutrients.
 Certain nutrients are not absorbable by plants due to their molecular structure, ionic charge etc. L-amino acids (and some other organic acids) effectively “pack” these unavailable minerals so that the plant can absorb and transport them.
 The process of “packing” nutrients in acids is called “chelation”.
 Chelating with amino acids increases the amount of minerals available, in a nutrient solution or growing medium, for uptake and dissemination throughout the plant.